dtcenter/METplus/docs/Users_Guide/overview.rst

    Version - no more than 6 characters
    METplus component - no more than 17 characters Source - no more than 8 characters
-   Description - no more than 20 characters
+   Description - no more than 22 (was 20) characters
-   Use Cases - no more than 10 characters
+   Use Cases - no more than 17 (was 10) characters

 .. role:: raw-html(raw)